Prior99/mumble-bot/README.md

  - Speechdispatching using eSpeak or other TTS libraries (Bing, Google, ResponsiveVoice)
  - Webinterface to control everything from within a browser
- - Playback music using mpd, control mpd using the bot
- - Fetch music from youtube
- - Upload music to mpd library
  - Record users in the server and store and playback the records
  - Upload and playback sounds
  - Generate and see neat statistics about your server

 ## Install

-**Important:** For the time being only nodejs v0.12.x is supported.
-No versions higher than this will work.

 This is currently under heavy development and in no means ready for using in production.
 If you still want to install this, you will need some of my (forks of) some node modules: